-Part F5 addresses sound and its impact on health and amenity, but only within a Class 2, Class 3 and Class 9c building.
+Part F5 addresses sound and its impact on health and amenity, but only within a Class 2, Class 3 and Class 9c buildings.
 Reasons why it does not cover sound emanating from outside the building include:

-- builders, etc have little control over external sound, which are usually intermittent during daylight hours when the background ambience sound within the building are greater; and - sound generated within a building is more likely to pass through walls and fittings, and cannot be controlled by simply closing a window.
+- builders, etc have little control over external sound, which is usually intermittent during daylight hours when the background ambience sound within the building is greater; and - sound generated within a building is more likely to pass through walls and fittings, and cannot be controlled by simply closing a window.
 Such sounds can be more intrusive and disruptive to occupants.

-To achieve FO5 in a Class 2, Class 3 and Class 9c building, sound transmission must be minimised through a building element that either separates:
+To achieve FO5 in a Class 2, Class 3 and Class 9c buildings, sound transmission must be minimised through a building element that separates:

-- sole-occupancy units; or - a sole-occupancy unit and a common space.
+- sole-occupancy units; or - a sole-occupancy unit and a common space; or - a sole-occupancy unit from parts of the building with a different classification.

-Because of its emphasis on building elements which separate sole-occupancy units and/or common spaces, FF5.1 does not cover building elements which separate sole-occupancy units from the outside of a building, and therefore does not cover:
+Because of its emphasis on building elements which separate sole-occupancy units and sole-occupancy units and common spaces and parts of the building with a different classification, FF5.1 does not cover building elements which separate sole-occupancy units from the outside of a building, and therefore does not cover: